How to Calculate Shelf Life of Food

 A lot of requirements stand between a great food product and a store shelf.
 ReciPal has you covered for nutrition label software, recipe cost calculating, and ingredient lists, and we want to make sure you know what you need beyond that.

-We'll give you some insights into product shelf life and why it’s important.
+We'll give you some insights into how to determine shelf life of food products and why it’s important.
 We even have some practical tips on determining shelf life of food yourself without breaking the bank.

 If you prefer to learn over video, we have a version on our YouTube Channel and embedded below: